gangelo/insurance_api/README.md

 3. Expand the previous endpoint such that a GET request to `/api/agents?phone_number=<numerics-only-phone-number>` displays details of the agents whose phone number was supplied.

 **HINT**: You'll notice the phone numbers that have been supplied are in multiple different formats.
-Assume that this is an existing production database with at least 1,000,000 records, and that you can not simply change the initial seed file with the corrected format!
+Assume that this is an existing production database with at least 1,000,000 records, and that you cannot simply change the initial seed file with the corrected format!

 For example: